This page will remain available for a few more weeks, but it will no longer be updated.

 A Barbie neck post has a 'stopper disc' at its base (closest to the body) this disc is slightly wider than the neck hole in the head and holds the head tightly against the neck.

-A prong on either side of the post is designed to keep the head from being pulled off, some recent heads have an additional sleeve inside the base of the head that the prongs will tear into when attempts are made to pull the head off.
+A prong on either side of the post is designed to keep the head from being pulled off, some heads released around 2012 have an additional sleeve inside the base of the head that the prongs will tear into when attempts are made to pull the head off.

 To successfully remove a Barbie head, the edge of the neck hole (and the sleeve, if present) should be kept clear of the prongs.

 To remove the head from this Barbie body, I used a manicure tool made for pushing back cuticles.
 The tool has a small thin tip without any sharp edges and is slightly curved.